Spectral projectors, resolvent, and Fourier restriction on the hyperbolic space: Introduction

 Furthermore, these bounds are optimal.

 Moving away from the line of duality, we now choose the source Lebesgue exponent $s \in [1,2)$, and the target Lebesgue exponent $q \in (2,\infty]$.
 Then, there holds

 \end{theorem}

-In \cite{L}, Li, motivated by the question of asymptotic stability of harmonic maps for wave maps $\mathbb{R} \times \mathbb{H}^2 \rightarrow \mathbb{H}^2$, showed $L^p-L^q$ boundedness of the resolvent operator in dimension $d =2.$ Some estimates on the resolvent were also proved in general dimension in \cite{HS}.
+Some estimates on the resolvent were also proved in general dimension in \cite{HS}.
 In the next theorem we obtain estimates on $(D^2-\tau - i \varepsilon)^{-1}$ for a wider range of exponents, while keeping track of the dependence of the constant on $\tau.$

 \begin{theorem}[Boundedness of the resolvent] Let $z:= \tau + i \varepsilon \in \mathbb{C}$, with $\tau>1$ and $\epsilon>0$.
 For $2\leq p < \infty$,